MicahElliott/mrswlf/README.md

 ## How to learn

-You're probably here because you already know Colemak, so these go without saying, but still:
+You're probably here because you already know Colemak, so these may go without saying, but still:

-- [Monkeytype][9] — so featureful and well done
+- [Monkeytype][9] — so featureful and well done; use exclude lists
-- [Keybr][8] — for extra repetition
+- [Keybr][8] — for extra repetition each time you make a change
+- [Trigrams practice][12] — choose a dense exercise list that works the most common trigrams and load it into monkeytype

 My personal learning timeline has felt pretty slow.
 It took me a few weeks of messing around with several layouts, and then having to unlearn most of it, including a few thumb attempts.
 I ended up a mess of Colemak/Canary/Graphite, and a few others.
-Then once having settled on Mrs. Wolf, then really Mrs. Fox, it took me a couple weeks to hit 50 WPM.
+Then once having settled on Mrs. Thumbo, then really Mrs. Fox, and then even more changes, it took me a couple weeks to hit 50 WPM.
 However, I was able to feel productive enough writing code in Emacs after a few days of hitting monkeytype and keybr pretty hard.

 ## Alt fingering